anna-yn/career-resources/README.md

 There's another one that's for internships only:
 KPCB Fellows: http://kpcbfellows.com/  They have 3 types of internships: Design, Engineering and Product.
 Each has a different deadline.
 For this one you just apply online.

+[Intern Supply](http://www.intern.supply/) A ton of software/design intern portals in one place.

 ## CS Internships for Freshmen and Sophomores
 Note: The internships in this section are specifically open for Freshmen and/or Sophomores.
 Internships for all students are not listed here.